Coherent Audio-Visual Editing via Conditional Audio Generation Following Video Edits: Proposed method

 \paragraph{Modifications.} To incorporate the acoustic features, we introduce two modifications to the base model: \begin{itemize} \item \textbf{Modulation of audio latents:} We add the processed acoustic features to the audio latents.
 Before the addition, we adjust the temporal length of the acoustic features by linear interpolation and process them with a trainable linear layer to match the dimensionality of the audio latents.
-This approach, which uses input addition or concatenation, is a common method for integrating conditional structural data into flow matching models and has been widely used in prior studies such as \citet{wang2024frieren} and \citet{zhu2024flowie}. \item \textbf{Modulation of Synchformer features:} We also modulate the Synchformer features in a frame-wise manner using the acoustic features, which are processed with temporal length regulation and a feed-forward module (as used in the DiT block).
-This temporally-local modulation is important because the Synchformer features are used for adaptive layer normalization in the base model and thus strongly influence the generated audio in terms of temporal dynamics.
-To properly reflect the conditional acoustic information in the generation process, it is essential to modulate the Synchformer features before they are used in adaptive normalization. \end{itemize}
+This approach, which uses input addition or concatenation, is a common method for integrating conditional structural data into flow matching models and has been widely used in prior studies~\cite{wang2024frieren,zhu2024flowie}. \item \textbf{Modulation of Synchformer features:} We also modulate the Synchformer features in a frame-wise manner using the acoustic features, which are processed with temporal length regulation and a feed-forward module (as in the DiT block).
+This temporally-local modulation is important because the Synchformer features strongly influence the generated audio in terms of temporal dynamics via adaptive layer normalization.
+To properly reflect the conditional acoustic information in the generation process, it is essential to modulate the Synchformer features before they are used in the base model. \end{itemize}

 These modules are initialized so that the modulation simply results in an identical function.
 During training, they are fixed in the first half of the training iterations and are set trainable there after.
 We adopt this two-stage training strategy to prevent the model from too much focusing on the acoustic features rather than the text prompt and the target video to generate the target audio.